titanml/helm-charts/operator-lifecycle-manager/CONTRIBUTING.md

 For clarity we use the same semantic version for each of these images.
 We use a [Makefile](./Makefile) to build and push these images to the container registry.
 Run `make help` to see a list of available commands.

+**Important**: Once you have created a new version you need to add it to the [changelog](../CHANGELOG.md#operator) noting it's supported CRD versions and some description of the changes.

 ### Operator Bundle

 To create a new bundle you need to first build and push a new Operator image (the Controller).